-You will receive a Royalty Statement towards the end of the quarter and it will reflect sales from the previous quarter.
-For example, in June an author will receive the Royalty Statement for sales made from January to March and if a check is due, this will also be included.
+Authors will receive a Royalty Statement towards the end of the quarter and it will reflect sales from the previous quarter.
+For example, in June an author will receive the Royalty Statement for sales made from January to March, and if a check is due, this will also be included.
 This delay is due to the fact that it can take several months for the printer to send us payment for the books sold.
-This also means that authors will not receive their first royalty check the first quarter that their book is available.
-They will receive a royalty check at the end of the second quarter of their book’s publication.
+This also means that an authors will not receive his or her first royalty check the first quarter that his or her book is available.
+He or she will receive a royalty check at the end of the second quarter of the book’s publication.

 A royalty check is written once the royalty reaches $10 or at the end of the year.
 End-of-year royalty checks are sent in March.